rubytogether/rubytogether.org/app/views/news/2020-04-02-March-2020-monthly-update.html.md

 From this point forward, Bundler news will be reported together with RubyGems news.
 Hooray! 🎉

-## rubygems.org news

-In March, thanks to Aditya and Colby we were able to update most of our gem dependencies, which included a security release to Rails.
-Additionally, he helped us fix the incorrect rate limit on the gem push endpoint.
-This should be a big improvement for users with high release volume like AWS, which publishes hundreds of gems every time they update `aws-sdk`.
-We also resolved some related rate limit issues with multi-factor authentication.

-To mitigate against typo-squatting, we were previously maintaining a protected list of gem names using the Levenshtein distance.
-Unfortunately, the check turned out to be too strict, and caused more problems than it was solving.
-We have disabled it for now, and we are looking into other ways to deal with typo-squatting.
-Thank you for bearing with us while we figure this out.

-For the month, RubyGems.org received [80 commits](https://github.com/rubygems/rubygems.org/compare/master@%7B2020-03-01%7D...master@%7B2020-03-31%7D) from 6 authors, who made 294 additions and 206 deletions across 17 files.

 ## rubygems news

 As mentioned above, the huge news is that Bundler merged into RubyGems!
 Major props to @hsbt for sending the PR to combine repositories, as well as @deivid-rodruiguez for helping troubleshoot, fix CI, and get the PR landed.